mui/material-ui/docs/data/base/guides/interoperability-with-tailwind-css/interoperability-with-tailwind-css.md

 export default Player;
 ```

-Next, add the `Player` component in the `App.tsx` file.
+Next, add the `Player` component to the `App.tsx` file.
-You should see the player render as it is on the screenshot above.
+You should see the player render as on the screenshot above.
-However, the component is not yet interactive.
+Note that the component is not yet interactive.
 That's what we'll do in the next step.

-## Adding an interactive Slider component
+## Adding an interactive slider component

-Let's start by giving life to the slider.
-For that, we'll use the `SliderUnstyled` component from MUI Base.
+We'll use the `SliderUnstyled` component from MUI Base.
-The first step is creating a new file called `Slider.tsx`.
-Now, copy the code below in the file.
+Create a new file called `Slider.tsx` and copy the code below in it.

 ```tsx
 import * as React from 'react';